EarthmanMuons/reusable-workflows/README.md

 To prevent false positive cases due to the above behavior, the "ready to merge" job will explicitly check all of the `needs` job statuses to ensure there was no failure in the dependency chain.
-The job's commit status context can then be used as the singular required status check when defining branch protection rules.
+The commit status context of this job can then be used as the singular required status check when defining branch protection rules.

 #### Inputs